“Most of my projects are freestyle. I don’t plan tomorrow. And I’m very happy.”

 Cyrus Kabiru was born in 1984 in Nairobi, Kenya, where he still lives and works.

-Cyrus is known for his sculptural spectacles or C-Stunners, which are made of retrieved objects and recycled materials sourced on the streets of Nairobi.
-His intricate sculptural works push the boundaries of conventional craftsmanship, sculpture, photography, design and fashion.
+Kabiru is a self-taught multi-disciplinary artist, known for his sculptural spectacles or C-Stunners, which are made of retrieved objects and recycled materials sourced on the streets of Nairobi.
+His intricate sculptural works push the boundaries of conventional craftsmanship, sculpture, photography, design, and fashion.
 His works deal with transformation and renewal.
 The design of his works embeds his vision of the future.
 Each C-Stunner is the product of an innovation process intimately linked to his life-story.
-Recently, Kabiru has also focused on the deconstruction and reconstruction of radios, bicycles and other pop objects.
+Recently, Kabiru has also focused on the deconstruction and reconstruction of radios, bicycles, and other pop objects.